Radiation oncology in Kansas City

 You will receive post-therapy and follow-up instruction at the end of your course of radiation therapy.

 Getting to our radiation therapy centers

-Radiation therapy services at Research Medical Center and Overland Park Regional Medical Center take place inside the main hospital buildings.
+Radiation therapy services at Research Medical Center and Menorah Medical Center take place inside the main hospital buildings.
 Radiation therapy at Centerpoint Medical Center is given at their Sarah Cannon Cancer Institute, which is located less than a mile from Centerpoint Medical Center–that address is:

 Sarah Cannon Cancer Institute at Centerpoint Medical Center